divz5/SQL-code/README.md

-Basic MySQL code
+This project is for learning SQL.
+All values,queries & data are self written and not from any source.

 > Creating Tables
 > Performing Updates
-> Procedures, Triggers
+> Procedures, Triggers & Functions